Fulbright Postgraduate Scholarship (General Category) (Master’s degree seeking)

 About the Award

-The Australian-American Fulbright Commission awards several General Category awards annually.
+The Australian-American Fulbright Commission awards up to six General Category Master’s degree awards annually.
 These awards are available in any discipline and sponsor research programs that enhance bilateral relations and embody the mission of the Fulbright program and Commission.

 Category